 Change up customer survey questions

-Many surveys tend to ask the same question repeatedly, regardless of how many times a customer has completed the survey in the past or interacted with the company.
+Many customer satisfaction surveys tend to ask the same question repeatedly, regardless of how many times a customer has completed it in the past or interacted with the company.
 Changing survey questions from time to time enables businesses to collect new information from consumers and continue to learn about their experiences to increase customer satisfaction, customer loyalty and customer retention.